anuiytha/agentcon-pizza-workshop/readme.md

 ## Overview

-This project was developed during the AgentCon Washington DC 2025 workshop "Agents of Tomorrow: Building the Next Generation of Intelligence" by Henk Boelman.
+This project was developed during the AgentCon Washington DC 2025 workshop "Agents of Tomorrow: Building the Next Generation of Intelligence" under the guidance of Henk Boelman.
 The agent demonstrates advanced AI capabilities including natural language understanding, tool calling, and external system integration.

 ## Features